jacobzxj95/MedievalChickenCourier/README.md

-Requires rebuild on initial download.
+Requires rebuild on initial launch.
 Double-click MCC.uproject.

 Press yes when "Following modules are missing or built with a different......" window appears.